mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 He stood up and walked back toward their home.

-"Kip.
+"Kipnu.
 We deserve to know," thi said.

 He turned back around, and stared at Casra and hae kaln with despair.
 They needed to know.